HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 </figure>

 A strictly semantic class like `.contact` or `.restaurant` can't be reused for anything else, by definition.
-You could call this a `.card`, but that refers to its presentation.
+You could call this a `.card` or something, but that refers to its presentation.
 What these two things have in common is that they're _presented_ the same way.
 So you have to choose between semantic purity and reusability: "Semantic HTML" is at odds with the whole idea of a scalable and composable design system.

 In his post [CSS and Scalability](https://mrmrs.cc/writing/scalable-css/), Adam Morse writes: